BrainbaseHQ/brainbase-test-scenarios-take-home/README.md

-# Brainbase – Vibe-code Agents
+# Brainbase – Automated Testing
 Brainbase is a powerful tool for provisioning complex AI agents.
-Even though our language can be written by humans, it was actually built to be written by AI, so that anyone, technical or non-technical can create their own agent just by talking.
+It uses a language we developed called Based to provisiton AI agents.

+These agents are able to use both deterministic, Python-like code as well as fuzzy LLM logic together which makes them very powerful.

 We call it *vibe-coding your agents*.